 “Hi Michael, can we have a minute of your day?
 After your visit to shoppbagg.com today, do you think the headphones were fairly priced?”

 “There is a pair of groovy headphones lying in your cart.
 Would you like to complete the purchase?
 Click this link.”

 “We are sorry you didn’t have a delightful shopping experience.
-We offer you a 10% discount coupon to sweeten the deal on your next purchase.”
+We’d like to offer you a 10% discount coupon to sweeten the deal on your next purchase.”

-2. Trigger purchase order updates and flight updates
+Trigger purchase order updates and flight updates

 Using WhatsApp Business API and Insider Integration, the retailer sends him an invoice with an order confirmation directly on WhatsApp chat, which Jamie views instantly.
 The speed at which the confirmation is delivered creates a positive and impactful user experience.

-Let’s consider a use case.
 Clara has had a hectic day at work and is running late to catch her flight.
 She knows she can board the flight only if she can skip the check-in queue and head straight for the security check.

-4. Set reminders so that users never miss their schedule
+Set reminders so that users never miss their schedule

-Businesses like airlines or event organizers can use WhatsApp Business API along with Insider Integration to send automated reminders to users, reminding them to not miss an upcoming event or arrive at the airport on time to catch their flights.
+Businesses like airlines or event organizers can use WhatsApp Business API along with Insider Integration to send automated reminders to users, reminding them to not miss an upcoming event or to arrive at the airport on time to catch their flights.

-These messages are sent to passengers 6 hours before a flight’s departure, reminding them to carry their passports, ensure their visas are stamped and arrive at the airport well in time to complete their immigration and check-in formalities.
-The messages work as an effective engagement strategy for the airline.
+These messages are sent to passengers six hours before their flight’s departure, reminding them to carry their passports, ensure their visas are stamped, and arrive at the airport in time to complete their immigration and check-in formalities.
+They provide an effective engagement strategy for the airline.

-Messaging Apps have emerged as a powerful marketing platform that can help companies achieve high engagement and conversion rates.
-With WhatsApp Business API now available to marketers, they can bring in high-value, high-visibility and high-traction transactional messaging and company-consumer interaction into their marketing mix.
+WhatsApp has emerged as a powerful marketing platform that can help companies achieve high engagement and conversion rates.